 MACON WINS & BRINGS HOME THE TROPHY UNIFYING A WORLD OF RACIAL DIVISION THROUGH SPORTS

 MORE THAN CHAMPIONS - A FEATURE DOCUMENTARY THE MACON MIRACLE - A FEATURE FILM

 Now, we are looking for individuals, organizations in Georgia, who will stand with us and give generously through tax deductible gifts, fund the feature length documentary to be taken to film festivals around the world and placed on a streaming platform.
 A book and feature film are being discussed, but our team wants to stand with us for Human Rights.

-CIVIL RIGHTS AND UNITY IS OUR TEAM'S GOAL.
+CIVIL RIGHTS, RACIAL RECONCILIATION IS OUR TEAM'S GOAL.
 We must keep this streak going as our world needs Macon now more than ever.